Rubia Gallega

-The Rubia Gallega, Rubia Galega, is a breed of cattle native to the autonomous community of Galicia in north-western Spain.
+The Rubia Gallega, Rubia Galega, is a Spanish breed of cattle native to the autonomous community of Galicia in north-western Spain.
 It is raised mainly for meat.
 It is distributed throughout Galicia, with about 75% of the population concentrated in the province of Lugo.
 The coat may be red-blond, wheaten, or cinnamon-coloured.

 History

 A herdbook was established in 1933.
-In the 20th century, some crossbreeding occurred with the Portuguese Barrosã, Swiss Braunvieh, Simmental, and British Shorthorn breeds.
+In the twentieth century there was some cross-breeding with stock of the Portuguese Barrosã, the Braunvieh and Simmental of Switzerland, and the British Shorthorn.

-At the end of 2015, the total registered Rubia Gallega population was 39,971, of which almost all were in Galicia.
-The breed is distributed throughout the autonomous community, with about 75% of the population concentrated in Lugo.
-It is found particularly at altitudes above about 550 m in the mountainous areas in the northern part of the province, including the Serra da Carba, the Serra de Lourenzá, and the Serra de Xistral.
+The total registered Rubia Gallega population at the end of 2015 was 39,971, of which almost all were in Galicia.
+The cattle are distributed throughout the autonomous community, with about 75% of the population concentrated in Lugo.
+It is found particularly at altitudes above about 550 m in the mountainous areas of the northern part of the province, including the Serra da Carba, the Serra de Lourenzá, and the Serra de Xistral.

 Use

 The Rubia Gallega is primarily a beef cattle breed.
 The milk is used in the production of Tetilla cheese, which has had Denominación de Origen certification since 1993 and European DOP certification since 1996.
-The Rubia Gallega has a tranquil temperament and is suitable for draught work; however, it is slow in comparison to oxen of other breeds.
+The Rubia Gallega is easily handled and is suitable for draught work; however, it is slow in comparison to oxen of other breeds.